johnmelodev/SQL-linked-to-API/README.md

-Verbos https estrutura
+Verbs and HTTPS Structure:

-GET - Obter dados existentes
+GET - Retrieve existing data
-POST - Enviar dados
+POST - Send data
-PUT - Atualizar dados existentes
+PUT - Update existing data
-DELETE - Excluir dados
+DELETE - Delete data

-status code:
+Status codes:

-1xx: Informação
+1xx: Information
-2xx: Sucesso
+2xx: Success
-3xx: Redirecionamento
+3xx: Redirection
-4xx: Erro no cliente
-5xx: Erro no Servidor
+4xx: Client Error
+5xx: Server Error

 Need to install:
 pip3 install requests

+In this module, I will present examples of API development structures and database creation structures using Flask, SQLite, and SQLAlchemy technologies.

+Within the code, there are instructions explaining the role played by each line.